aerwins-yyw/aerwins-yyw.github.io/_certificates/certificates-1.md

 permalink: /certificates/certificates-1
 ---

-I have successfully completed the HarvardX Data Science Professional Certificate Program, an intensive series of 9 courses designed to build a strong foundation in data science concepts and tools.
-This program provided me with in-depth knowledge of essential data science principles and the practical skills needed to tackle real-world data analysis challenges across industries, academia, and government.
+I have successfully completed the HarvardX Data Science Professional Certificate Program, an intensive series of 9 courses offered by Harvard University and EdX.
+This program is designed to build a strong foundation in data science concepts and tools.
+It provided me with in-depth knowledge of essential data science principles and the practical skills needed to tackle real-world data analysis challenges across industries, academia, and government.

 I gained a solid foundation in statistical concepts, including probability, inference, and modeling.
 More importantly, I learned how to apply these concepts in implementing machine learning models.